NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/self-reporting.md

 ## Split Approval Workload

-By default, all Self Approval request are routed to the project's approvers and administrator and all of those users will see the requests and will be able to approve them.
+By default, all Self Approval requests are routed to the project's approvers and administrators and they all will see the requests and will be able to approve them.
-All the approvers and administrators will also get notifications, unless disabled of course (please see the [Notification](/dashboard/user-guide/self-reporting.html#notifications) section).
+All approvers and administrators will also get notifications, unless disabled of course (please see the [Notification](/dashboard/user-guide/self-reporting.html#notifications) section).

 If your SkillTree project has a large number of users submitting Self Report Approval requests it may overwhelm your project's Approvers.
 SkillTree offers a flexible way to split the Self Approval workload between multiple Approvers and/or Administrators.
 - An approver can be assigned to approve requests from specific users
-- An approver can be assigned to approve specific skills
+- An approver can be assigned to approve requests for specific skills
-- An approver can be assigned to approve users that have a certain user tag and/or that tag starts with a certain value (example: user's assigned org)
+- An approver can be assigned to approve requests from users that have a certain user tag and/or that tag starts with a certain value (example: user's assigned org)
 - Ability to designate a fallback (i.e catch-all) approver

-To configure Self Approval workload please navigate to the ``Project -> Self Report`` and then click the ``Configure`` button on the top right.
+To configure the Self Approval workload please navigate to the ``Project -> Self Report`` and then click the ``Configure`` button on the top right.

 ![Self Report Configure Approval](../../screenshots/admin/component-conf-approval-workload-withSkillsAdded.png)